AlexeyAnischenko/LangCards/README.md

   - Mixed mode (randomly shows either Greek or English first)
 - **Transcription Support**: Hover over Greek text to see Latin alphabet transcription
 - **Progress Tracking**: Shows current card number and total cards
-- **Random Card Selection**: Cards are presented in random order for better learning
+- **Random Card Selection**: Cards are shuffled, and there is a button to reshuffle the deck again
 - **Debug Information**: Optional detailed parsing information for troubleshooting

 ## File Format